SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00012_Activate and Update-License-Key/index.rst

 After that click the 'Save'-button.

-.. warning:: The new license key not be activated until you:
-  * Restart the IIS Service
-  * Restart the Silver Monkey Web Application Server
+.. warning:: The new license key not be activated until you restart the IIS Service and Restart the Silver Monkey Web Application Server

 Activate or update the activation key in the configuration.xml
 ---------------------------------------------------------------